 In compliance with the district's AP 4020, "Courses and instructional programs are reviewed and updated by faculty in the discipline area regularly.
 This review occurs, at a minimum, every five years for all courses and instructional programs and every two years for career technical education (CTE) courses and instructional programs.
 Some popular courses are reviewed more frequently (evidence: minutes showing PSY M01 review).
 Courses and instructional programs are reviewed for their relevance, appropriateness to mission, achievement of learning objectives, currency and potential for future needs."
-The SLO coordinator reviews the list of programs due for curricular review each semester, and then schedules a meeting with each respective program to help them review course learning outcomes (evidence: latest five year curricular review schedule, annual SLO coordinator report).

-While this process ensures that all program outcomes are regularly reviewed on a five year schedule, the process does not guarantee that all courses in the catalog will be reviewed-especially courses that have not been offered for several years.
+The SLO coordinator reviews the list of programs due for curricular review each semester, and then schedules a meeting with each respective program to help them review course learning outcomes thus allowing programs to make curricular changes to ensure SLOs are meet. (evidence: latest five year curricular review schedule, annual SLO coordinator report).
+This process ensures that all program outcomes are regularly reviewed on a five year schedule, but does not guarantee that all course level outcomes in the in the catalog will be reviewed.
 To address this issue, the college will now track the last date of SLO review for each course in the catalog.
 This new process is now possible due to the migration from TracDat to eLumen as detailed above.
 Although the primary reason to migrate to eLumen was the disaggregation of SLO data, the migration also had the additional benefit of enabling the college to ensure all courses in the catalog are regularly reviewed through the Course Statistic report in eLumen that shows which SLOs have been evaluated in a given time frame (evidence: screenshot of a eLumen "Course Statistics and Evidence" report).
 Furthermore, the migration from TracDat to eLumen provided the college an opportunity to cross check the catalog to ensure no courses were missing from eLumen.